Participate in the 2026 parade

 Brisbane St Patrick’s Day Parade

 Participation spaces are limited but we try our best to accommodate all who want to join in on the fun.
-We encourage all participants to be as creative and festive as possible and embrace this years’ theme of ‘Irish Myths and Legends.
+We encourage all participants to be as creative and festive as possible and embrace this years’ theme of ‘Language of Ireland (Teanga na hÉirean).
 Remember – the bigger and brighter the better!

 The most impressive float, decided by the committee members and dignitaries on the day, will be awarded “The Jan Dooley St. Patrick’s Day Parade Best Particpant Award” for the most outstanding float on show.